Brigitte Baptiste

-Brigitte Luis Guillermo Baptiste, (born Luis Guillermo Baptiste October 23, 1963) is a Colombian cultural landscape ecologist and an expert on environmental issues and biodiversity in Colombia.
+Brigitte Baptiste (born Luis Guillermo Baptiste October 23, 1963) is a Colombian cultural landscape ecologist and an expert on environmental issues and biodiversity in Colombia.
 She is a member of the Multidisciplinary Expert Panel of the Intergovernmental Science and Policy Platform on Biodiversity and Ecosystem Services and has been part of the national representation to the Inter-American Institute for Global Change Research.
 She served as director of the Alexander von Humboldt Biological Resources Research Institute from 2011 until 2019.
 In September 2019, Baptiste became the director of Universidad Ean.
-She consider that queerness and ecology are linked together.
+She considers that queerness and ecology are linked together.

 Education

 Baptiste studied biology at the Pontifical Xavierian University, where she graduated with a thesis on the ecology of fishing in Araracuara, Amazon.
 As a Fulbright Scholar from 1992 to 1994, she completed a master's degree in tropical conservation and development studies at the University of Florida.
-Her thesis focused on forest management by rural communities in Boyacá Andes, Colombia.
+Her thesis concerned forest management by rural communities in Boyacá Andes, Colombia.
 She continued her graduate studies as part of the Russell Train Program of the World Wildlife Fund (WWF) at the Autonomous University of Barcelona, in Environmental Sciences (Ecological Economics and Natural Resource Management) in 2000.
 Her dissertation is titled, "The concept of main ecological structure (EEP in spanish) and its potential as environmental management tool for biodiversity".